 - How do you behave when no one is watching?

 The greatest way to check your authenticity is to clear the cloudy lens of old patterns that are playing out in your life.
 Those hidden in the depths of your subconscious mind.
 Write down what you value and what being authentic means and looks like to you.
-What behaviours are required?
+What behaviours will you require?
 And what would you value?
 Now is a great time to step up, take a stand and commit to being real and authentic.
-Be known as a leader that others can trust.
+Be a leader that others can trust.

-Even the toughest of athletes in the loneliest of sports like long distance running, know they can’t achieve the level of success they want on their own.
-Embracing a mindset of collaboration helps to focus on others.
+Even the toughest of athletes in the loneliest of sports like long-distance running know they can’t achieve the level of success they want on their own.
+Embrace a mindset of collaboration and supporting others.
 To champion others and ask for help will achieve greater results for everyone.
-Moreover, adopting an abundant mindset.
-A scarcity mindset is the old way of doing business.
+Moreover, adopting an abundant mindset is key, as a scarcity mindset is the old way of doing business.
 “What’s in it for me?”
 “Profits first.”
 People are sick of greed and corruption, and only by consciously embracing an abundant and collaborative mindset for success can this old paradigm be released.

-So there you have it.
-Seven Mindset skills for building a superior mindset for managing yourself better.
-Furthermore, if you are a business owner, for thriving rather than surviving.
-Check which of the above seven you could focus on more.
-Commit to cultivating a superior mindset.
-Know yourself, learn, be curious and open-minded and embrace innovative ways of doing things.
-Champion others and most of all remember to be kind and compassionate to yourself.
-When you fully embrace these skills I believe they are your greatest allies against fear, negativity and from falling into a negative mindset.
-Moreover, they are the keys for embracing change and thriving in challenging times.
+So there you have it; seven mindset skills for building a superior mindset for managing yourself better, and thriving rather than surviving.
+All you have to do is check which of the above seven requires your focus first.
+Commit to cultivating a superior mindset; know yourself, learn, be curious and open-minded and embrace innovative ways of doing things.
+Next, shampion others, and most important, remember to be kind and compassionate to yourself.
+When you fully embrace these skills, I believe they are your greatest allies against fear, and from falling into a negative mindset.
+Moreover, they are the keys for self-mastery, certainty and embracing change in challenging times.

 About the Author

-Mandy Napier is a Global High Performance Mindset Coach who is dedicated to supporting high achievers fulfil their potential and achieve extraordinary results professionally and personally.
+Mandy Napier is a Global High Performance Mindset Coach who dedicates her work to support business professionals and entrepreneurs fulfil their potential and achieve extraordinary results professionally and personally.
 Transformations are the norm, and results guaranteed.

 - Subscribe to my YouTube Channel for weekly videos